Banana3021/tp/docs/DeveloperGuide.md

 * **Actor**: a role played by a use case
 * **Keyword**: Keyword used to call a shortcut
 * **Command String**: Command attached to the keyword of the shortcut
+* **CLI**: Command Line Interface - takes text-based input and produces an output
+* **GUI**: Graphical User Interface - takes input via user interaction with objects/icons such as buttons, and produces an output
+* **CLI**: Command Line Interface - takes text-based input and produces an output

 --------------------------------------------------------------------------------------------------------------------